Skip to main content

 Use this evidence-readiness check before you set your positioning:

 Use this risk test before you commit.
 If your strongest claims need long confidential context or mostly describe company outcomes without isolating your role, treat that as over-claiming risk.
 If you have multiple independently verifiable achievements but default to a lower-claim position out of caution, treat that as under-positioning risk.
-Add the current route timeline after verification.
+Verify the current route timeline from official UK government or endorsing-body records before you use it.

 Pick the field your evidence can actually carry.
 The wrong label creates avoidable explanation work and weakens otherwise solid proof.
-Because official field mapping is not verified in this source pack, use this as a profile-fit worksheet and then confirm current official mapping.
+Use this as a profile-fit worksheet, then confirm current official mapping from official UK government or endorsing-body records before you rely on a field label.

 As a quick coherence check, pick your five strongest items and see which field they fit without extra explanation.
 Verify current official mapping before you rely on any specific field label.